nevingeorge/ALMA/README.md

 # Learning Automata
 To run the programs, in Terminal/Command Prompt change your current directory to the Java Algorithms folder and input the command "java -jar" followed by "Mod2_MA.jar", "SUBA.jar", "NBA.jar", "arbitrary.jar", or "minimize.jar".
-The program will then ask for the input file name and optional flag -v.
+The program will then ask for the input file name and optional flags.
 Make sure the desired input file is in the same folder as the jar file.

 Optional flags:\
 -v - display more verbose information regarding the procedures and outputs of the algorithms\